-Winter-run steelhead are a little less aggressive than the Summer-runs and typically have to be fished for with patience, sink tips and obnoxious flies.
+Winter-run steelhead are a little less aggressive than the summer-runs and typically have to be fished for with patience, sink tips and large profiled flies.
 Caught on a swung fly, these fish rip line and weigh up to 20 pounds!

 Winter Steelhead Essential Items

 Many of our rivers are wide and at times require a fairly lengthy cast (though not always).

 For ease and distance, local anglers tend to primarily use Spey rods, requiring very little back-casting room or arm strength.
 This enables the angler to cover more water as well as use heavier sink tips and weighted flies.